Starting with custom wood flooring

 Other floor definitions

-• CUTTING ALLOWANCE - When estimating the amount of flooring to be ordered, the extra amount needed to allow installers to make cuts.
-Typical waste is around 7-10%.
-For the diagonal parquet installation or with odd shaped rooms add 15%.
+- CUTTING ALLOWANCE - When estimating the amount of flooring to be ordered, the extra amount is needed to allow installers to make cuts.
+Typical waste is around 10%.
+For the diagonal parquet installation or for odd-shaped rooms, 15% is added.
 You may use our floor calculator to estimate the materials.

-• QUARTERSAWN - Lumber in which the annual growth rings of wood form an angle of 45 to 90 degrees with the surface of the piece.
-In quartersawn boards, the medullary rays in ringporous woods are exposed as flecks that produce a distinctive grain pattern.
-Typically more expensive then plainsawn.
+- QUARTERSAWN - Lumber in which the annual growth rings of wood form an angle of 45 to 90 degrees with the piece's surface.
+The medullary rays in ring porous woods are exposed in quartersawn boards as flecks that produce a distinctive grain pattern.
+Typically more expensive than Plainsawn.
 Recommended for the radiant heated floors due to better dimensional stability.

-• FILLETS - The small pieces used to form fingerblock parquet patterns.
-Also called fingers or slats.
+- FILLETS - The small pieces used to form fingerblock parquet patterns.
+They are also called fingers or slats.